antonpichka/library_architecture_mvvm_modify/CONTRIBUTING.md

 ## License

-By contributing to Bloc, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to library_architecture_mvvm_modify (LAMM), you agree that your contributions will be licensed under its [MIT license](LICENSE).